Career resources for military veterans

 UW Bothell veteran support services

-UW Bothell Veterans Services provides information on the GI Bill, Tuition Reduction Program, and other academic and support resources.
+UW Bothell Veteran & Military Resources Office provides information on the GI Bill, Tuition Reduction Program, and other academic and support resources.

 Know your rights